If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-Honey harvesting equipment includes the honey extractor, the uncapping knife, uncapping fork, the honey strainer, bee brush, double uncapping tank and the bottling bucket.
+Honey harvesting equipment includes the honey extractor, the uncapping knife, uncapping fork, the honey strainer, the bee brush, the double uncapping tank and the bottling bucket.
 You’ll need one of each.
 Click here for more information on honey harvesting equipment.

 A beekeeping business is an agricultural venture.
-You should register it with government and set it up as a limited liability company if possible.
+You should register it with the government and set it up as a limited liability company if possible.
 Having the separation saves your personal assets in case you get sued for something.
 Additionally, the separation makes sure that the business is easy to analyze for profitability.
-It is very likely that you are going to incur some cost when going about the process of registering the business.
+It is very likely that you are going to incur some costs when going about the process of registering the business.
 Take steps to keep the costs low by doing what you can, before hiring someone to help you with registering the business.

 After registration, make sure to open bank accounts and get credit cards for the business.
 Again, separating the business account and your personal account helps for easy accounting and protection of your personal funds.
 There are companies and individuals that can provide these business registration and setup services at a low cost.
 You can hire them, or do everything yourself and save the money for more important things.
 If you cannot afford the cost of registering the business at first, you can do it later in the practice, but do not delay it too much and get into trouble with the authorities.

 With business registration, it pays to set up a website early on.
 The online presence you establish early on in the infancy of the business can be small but it pays later on.
 A business website for your beekeeping venture will help you with branding and marketing functions.
 The cost of acquiring a domain, hosting services and website setup is not too high.
-Once you have a functioning website, you can hive some assistance to populate it with content and run social media for you.
+Once you have a functioning website, you can have some assistance to populate it with content and run social media for you.
 Learn something about the website so that you can update it going forward and lose the hired help.

 Laws and Regulations Compliance